1

 git show HEAD

-HEAD always refers to the latest commit. git show displays the full diff of what changed in that commit.
+HEAD is a pointer to your current branch, which in turn points to that branch’s latest commit.
+So HEAD always resolves to the most recent commit on whatever branch you have checked out. git show displays the full diff of what changed in that commit.

 Task 4: Compare commits